Solids, Liquids & Gases

 * How light is bent/reflected with mirrors, lenses and used in optical fibre and periscopes

-* How to transmit sound on a light beam from a torch!
-And the application of it in the National Broadband Network
+* How to transmit sound on a torch light beam and the application in the NBN

 This session requires a darkened or semi-darkened room.